This Business Travel Guide to Sydney is provided in interview with Glenn Wilcox, CTM’s General Manager New South Wales, Australia.

 Q. Which is the best area of the city to stay in, and why?

 A. Sydney offers accommodation for every business traveller’s taste and budget, and is home to all the major global hotel brands plus an interesting range of independent and character hotels.
 However the city is challenged with an under-supply of rooms, so book early to ensure room availability at the best prices.
-For the true ‘Sydney experience’, you can’t beat staying in the iconic Sydney Harbour / Circular Quay area, the historic Rocks, or Darling Harbour – all of which offer sensational views, convenient access to the city and world-class hospitality on your doorstep.
+For the true ‘Sydney experience’, you can’t beat staying in the iconic Sydney Harbour / Circular Quay area, the historic Rocks, the brand new Barangaroo precinct or Darling Harbour – all of which offer sensational views, convenient access to the city and world-class hospitality on your doorstep.

 Q. Best places to conduct a working lunch / dinner in the city?